 What support will I have?

-There are various kinds of support on offer, to help you succeed both in your degree and in your career afterwards.
+There are various avenues of support available in the School to help you succeed in your studies.

 Every student has a Personal Tutor, a member of the teaching staff who provides academic guidance and support.